ranibindu17/eb4_code-bhakts_implementation-of-stack-using-linked-list/README.md

 <h5> About the Experiment : </h5>
+There are two ways of implementing stacks, Using Arrays or Using Linked Lists

 - In this experiment students will look at the fundamentals of stack , including performance specifications.
-Then we introduce the concept of linked structures and focus on their utility in developing simple, safe, clear, and efficient implementations of stacks .
+Then they are introduced to the concept of linked structures and focus on their utility in developing simple, safe, clear, and efficient implementations of stacks .

-There are two ways of implementing stacks, Using Arrays or Using Linked Lists

 - When we say "implementing Stack using Linked List", we mean how we can make a Linked List behave like a Stack, after all they are all logical entities.
 So for any data structure to act as a Stack, it should have push() method to add data on top and pop() method to remove data from top.
 Which is exactly what we did and hence accomplished to make a Linked List behave as a Stack.